418Coffee/flux-template/README.md

 # (WIP) flux-template - An opinionated cluster agnostic Flux GitOps template repository

 A lot of Flux template repositories expect you have already decided what type of Kubernetes distribution you want to use (i.e. the same one they are using).
-It works when your goals align with theirs but it can be a pain when they're even slightly off.
+It works when you're following their design but it can be a pain when you even have a slighly different setup.
 This repository proposes the opposite approach, you know what core applications you want to run on your cluster, but you're not yet sure about the cluster infrastructure.

 ## Table of contents